What Are The Disadvantages Of Google Sheets? (For 2026)

 The lack of advanced graphical features may result in less polished presentations, reducing the impact of data-driven insights.

-If you’re looking to generate more professional, advanced charts, you must use an external application instead of Google Sheets.
+If the answer is professional, advanced charts, you may need to use an external application instead of Google Sheets!

-The mobile app for Google Sheets allows you to create, collaborate, and edit your Google Sheets spreadsheet data.
+I love that there's a Google Sheets app that allows you to create, collaborate, and edit your Google Sheets spreadsheet data.

 However, unfortunately, the mobile app often falls short of expectations!